 Lost-wax brass casting was developed by the Asante people in Ghana to make objects for gold transactions, such as weights and canisters.
 Ghana's brass casters begin by making metal articles by sculpting in beeswax.
 The form is then painted with a paste of fine charcoal and water covered in a mould of coarse palm fibers and clay.
 The mould is then baked, the wax is poured out and replaced with molten brass.

 A common practice in Ghana's Upper East region around the small town of Bolgatanga, basket weaving is a growing industry for rural women.
 While the markets in Ghana and the West already have an abundance of market-style 'Bolga baskets', there is not as much being produced in the way of high-end handbags, and larger baskets for home décor.

 The design company launched in March, 2017 with 12 trainees.
-Design products should be available for purchase in both Ghana and internationally by June 2017.
+Design products will be available for purchase internationally through an online store by December 2017.

 The design company will provide a two year training program for girls who are interested in pursuing design as a career.
 Girls will be trained in various traditional methods, product design, and business management, so they are equipped to set up their own design business one day.

 The design company is expected to make a profit, first through local sales and later through international sales.
 It is expected that in addition to providing training for dozens of girls, its profits will support many marginalized girls to continue their education every new school year.

 As the design company will begin selling products internationally, there will be an opportunity to gain publicity for Create Change's work.
 Through the marketing endeavours of the design company, Create Change can grow its name and consequently the size of its supporter base.

 Do you have experience in design and want empower girls in Ghana to become design experts and experienced entrepreneurs?
 Then consider volunteering with our team in Vancouver, Canada, or with our operation in Ghana.